harvesthill/reddit-wiki-archive/steroids/index/subreddit_rules.md

 3. Consistently document information related to steroid use for future reference in the /r/steroids/wiki.

-4. Let members decide what content is desirable (within the confines of Reddit’s &amp; /r/steroids TOS/rules).
+4. Let members decide what content is desirable (within the confines of Reddit’s & /r/steroids TOS/rules).

 5. Keep the environment free from any monetary influences.